 Contrasting color schemes subtly separate spaces.

 A contrasting color scheme can beautifully separate your spaces.
 I love using different wall colors or accent pieces to subtly define each area while maintaining cohesion.
+For example, painting the structural pillars of a kitchen island with support beams in a bold hue creates a striking visual boundary.

 Add Texture with Wall Treatments